Edmund Tudor, 1st Earl of Richmond, Father of King Henry VII of England

 Edmund’s mother Catherine of Valois, Dowager Queen of England; Credit – Wikipedia

 Through his mother, the French princess, Catherine of Valois, Edmund was a descendant of the Kings of France.
-Most notable of his mother’s siblings are Edmund’s uncle King Charles VII of France who was helped by Joan of Arc during the Hundred Years War while he was Dauphin of France (heir to the French throne), and Edmund’s aunt Isabella of Valois who was the second wife and widow of King Richard II of England.
+Edmund’s maternal uncle King Charles VII of France was helped by Joan of Arc during the Hundred Years War while he was Dauphin of France (heir to the French throne), and Edmund’s aunt Isabella of Valois who was the second wife and widow of King Richard II of England.

 16th-century portrait of King Henry VI of England, Edmund’s half-brother; Credit – Wikipedia